Dewey’s Moral Philosophy

 4.4 Reflective Morality

-Dewey's accounts of the main types of moral theory fit neatly into his experimentalist account of practical reasoning and value judgments.
+Dewey’s accounts of the main types of moral theory fit neatly into his experimentalist account of practical reasoning and value judgments.
 Individuals begin their lives as human societies did historically: acting on impulse and custom.
 These modes of conduct, being unselfconscious and shortsighted, cannot handle all the challenges life poses, and generate problems of their own.
 Thus arises the need for reflective appraisal of conduct in view of its wider consequences, with the aim of controlling future conduct by means of these appraisals, so as to solve the problems at hand.
 This practical reasoning uses the same general experimental method as theoretical reasoning does.
 We begin with certain given facts: these are our immediate valuings of things by impulse and habit.
-The data for appraisal of these valuings come from the consquences of acting on them, along with the ways we value these consequences.
-The three types of moral theory identify three sources of evidence that bear on our current valuings: our own desires (which by definition are informed), the socially authorized claims or demands of other people, and their approvals and disapprovals of our conduct.
+The data for appraisal of these valuings come from the consequences of acting on them, along with the ways we value these consequences.
+The three types of moral theory identify three sources of evidence that bear on our current valuings: our desires (which by definition are informed), the claims or demands of other people, and their approvals and disapprovals of our conduct.
 Traditional philosophical ethics tries to erect these sources of evidence into transcendent, authoritative criteria, typically by means of certain idealizing moves (such as universalization and full information).
 Dewey argued that the supposedly external, transcendent criteria for appraising conduct — ideals of the good, principles of right, standards of approval and disapproval — should rather be treated as hypotheses, as tools for uncovering additional data needed to appraise our valuings.
 They provide us with standpoints by which we can make ourselves aware of a wider set of consequences of our conduct.
-Ideals of the good enable us to take up the standpoint of the prudent and foresighted individual, concerned to harmonize current desires with one another and with the self's future needs and interests.
-Principles of right enable us to take up the standpoint of others who might make claims on us in light of the impact of our conduct on their interests.
+Ideals of the good enable us to take up the standpoint of the prudent and foresighted individual, concerned to harmonize current desires with one another and with the self’s future needs and interests.
+Principles of right enable us to take up the standpoint of others who make claims on us in light of the impact of our conduct on their interests.
 Standards of approval enable us to take up the standpoint of observers, who approve and disapprove of our conduct not just for its consequences but on account of its underlying motives as well.
-In other words, these norms enable us to survey the consequences of our conduct from a first personal, second personal, and third personal point of view, respectively, and to shape new ends (desires) accordingly.
+Thus, these norms enable us to survey the consequences of our conduct from a first personal, second personal, and third personal point of view, respectively, and to shape new ends (desires) accordingly.
 But no actual ideal, principle, or standard exhaustively captures each point of view, since each is subject to further development with further extensions of information, imagination, and sympathy.
 They can only be accepted tentatively, as hypotheses to be tested by acting on them and seeing what further data they elicit.
 Some of this data — new regrets, new complaints, new disapprovals — will disconfirm our hypotheses and provide grounds for revising our ideals, principles, and standards.
 (This is not to suggest that the import of the data themselves should be taken at face value.
 Some regrets simply reflect the resistance of old dysfunctional habits; some complaints are unreasonable; some disapprovals reflect hidebound and dogmatic dispositions.
 But these hypotheses, too, can be tested.)
 History and the social sciences provide us with additional data on the customs and laws by which people have dealt with the problems that have arisen in their circumstances, and general knowledge of human psychology and social interactions that enable us to learn from the experiences of others and formulate educated guesses — new hypotheses — for how we might solve our problems.

-Dewey's identification of intelligent reflection with experimental methods applied to nature might be thought to suggest a narrowly scientistic worldview, in which values are reduced to purely subjective, arational “oughts” or likings applied to inherently value-free facts or natural kinds discovered and defined independently of human valuations.
-In fact, Dewey's project aims to unify scientific with humanistic inquiry rather than to enforce divisions between the two.
+Dewey’s identification of intelligent reflection with experimental methods might be thought to suggest a narrowly scientistic worldview, in which values are reduced to purely subjective, arational “oughts” or likings applied to inherently value-free facts or natural kinds discovered and defined independently of human valuations.
+In fact, Dewey’s project aims to unify scientific with humanistic inquiry rather than to enforce divisions between the two.
 While intelligent humanistic inquiry partakes of experimental method, scientific inquiry itself is an art (EN 285–6).
 The categories in terms of which we make intelligent sense of the world are not limited to those which are useful solely for describing objects of abstract, generalized knowledge divorced from feelings and aspirations.
 Feelings and aspirations are themselves part of the natural world and hence proper subjects of experimental investigation (EN 316).
 The job of art is to create objects that enhance our capacities for meaningful, appreciative experience.
 Criticism in turn aims to develop meaningful categories that inform enriched experiences of objects.
 “Nothing but the best, the richest and fullest experience possible, is good enough for man” (EN 308).

 For experiences to be capable of such enrichment, they must be able to incorporate intelligent appraisals, just as desires and actions do.
 To the extent that such incorporation is attentive to the features of the object along with their import, so as to produce a unified, free, emotionally engaged, satisfying, appreciative experience of the object, the experience realizes aesthetic value (AE 42–3, 47).
 Such appreciative perception of the object incorporates knowledge of causes and effects. “[T]here enter[s] into the [epicure’s] taste, as directly experienced, qualities that depend upon reference to its source and its manner of production in connection with criteria of excellence” (AE 55).
 The listener informed by music theory learns to hear, and thereby take pleasure in, different types of modulation from one key to another, and is thereby primed for certain musical expectations, creating alternating tensions, fulfillments, and surprises as the musical performance unfolds.
 Similar claims can be made for all of the arts, whether they be “fine” or “practical.”